Tyrone Mears: Coaching career

 In March 2023, Mears joined the staff of the Inter Miami CF Academy, primarily as an assistant coach for the club's U-17 side.

 On 25 January 2024, Mears was announced as the first-ever head coach for the USL Super League club to be based in Fort Lauderdale, Florida.

 Mears led Fort Lauderdale United to the first-ever league championship match, falling to in-state rivals Tampa Bay Sun.
-In September 2025, Mears was promoted to president of soccer for the club, where he will oversee all sporting operations for Fort Lauderdale men's and women's sides.
+In September 2025, Mears was promoted to president of soccer for the club, where he oversaw all sporting operations for Fort Lauderdale men's and women's sides.
+After spending one season as president, Mears was announced to be returning to a head coaching role in June 2026.

 Personal life

 Mears is studying a course in criminal justice and counter-terrorism at Southern New Hampshire University via online.
 Mears is a father of four children, and his spouse is Nadine Mears.
 Mears revealed he left school when he was 15 to pursue his football career.

 Mears holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.

+His son, Jaden, plays for Stoke City.